Book design & typesetting + creative and technical support for authors whose aim is to self-publish their work

 I'm afraid not.
 A traditional publishing company is more likely to be able to help you if you're looking for a deal which works on a percentage basis.

-I've self-published my book to Kindle book from a Word document but I'm not happy with the page and type layout – can you help?
+I've self-published my Kindle e-book from a Word document but I'm not happy with the page and type layout – can you help?

-I've self-published my book to Kindle from a Word document but I'm having problems with the index (or 'table of contents') – can you help?
+I've self-published my Kindle e-book from a Word document but I'm having problems with the index (or 'table of contents') – can you help?

-Again, I almost certainly can.
+Again, I probably can.
 The techniques involved in creating an e-reader-friendly table of contents tend to be more advanced than most people would come across in their day-to-day use of word-processing software, plus there are limitations imposed by the HTML code used to generate Kindle pages.

-I've been told that there are issues with the index (or 'table of contents') of my book on some hand-held devices – can you help?
+I've been told that there are issues with my e-book's index (or 'table of contents') on some hand-held devices – can you help?

 In this case, unfortunately not.
-With so many devices and operating systems and only limited standardisation some compromises are inevitable.
+With so many devices for readers to choose from, and only limited standardisation, some issues are, regrettably, inevitable.

 Do you offer 'editing' services?